-- 15.1 The Principal is permitted to suspend a student for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
-A suspension does not have to be for a continuous period.
-In exceptional cases, usually where further evidence has come to light, a suspension may be extended or converted to a permanent exclusion. - 15.2 Students whose behaviour at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
+15.1 The Principal is permitted to suspend a student for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
+A suspension

+- does not have to be for a continuous period.
+In exceptional cases, usually where further evidence has come to light, a suspension may be extended or converted to a permanent exclusion. - 15.2 Students whose behaviour at lunchtime is disruptive may be suspended from the school premises for the duration of the lunchtime period.
 In such cases the legal requirements in relation to suspension, such as the Principal's duty to notify parents, still apply.

-Lunchtime suspensions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered.

-- 15.3 The behaviour of pupils outside school can be considered as grounds for suspension in line with this policy in general. - 15.4 The decision to suspend will be made in accordance with the principles of administrative law, i.e. that the decision is "rational; reasonable; fair; and proportionate."
+Lunchtime suspensions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered. - 15.3 Serious breaches of school conduct of pupils on their way to & from school can be considered as grounds for suspension in line with this policy in general. - 15.4 The decision to suspend will be made in accordance with the principles of administrative law, i.e. that the decision is "rational; reasonable; fair; and proportionate."
 (DfE Guidance) www.gov.uk/government/publications/school-exclusions-guide-for-parents - 15.5 The School will continue to provide work for a suspended student after day 5 whilst that student remains on its roll. - 15.6 Informing parents/ carers